-How does Invisalign work?
+How Does Invisalign work?

 Benefits of Invisalign

-Who can benefit from Invisalign?
+Who benefits from Invisalign?

-Can any doctor treat patients with Invisalign?
+Can any dentist provide Invisalign?

 Does insurance cover Invisalign?

 Most insurance policies that offer coverage on conventional braces, also general cover Invisalign.
 Furthermore, a majority of the doctors also offer to finance through companies like CareCredit as well as in-Office financing.